ECOL300 Methods in Natural Sciences

 After completing the course, students will be better equipped to judge, select and define problems suitable for scientific studies, identify and gather relevant information, formulate scientific questions and hypotheses to investigate, deduce predictions for testing, plan how the data should be collected, plan and conduct laboratory or field studies/experiments, and analyse and interpret data and present results in suitable formats.
 Further, students should be able to present, explain and justify their work in a Master's thesis with a summary, introduction, methods, results, discussion and references following accepted scientific standards and conventions.
 Based on these lessons students should be better able to recognise and weigh strengths and weaknesses in scientific studies more generally.

 The course consists of lectures that illuminate the most important topics.
-Computer exercises will be given to help the students with statistical testing.
+An introduction to the statistical software R and computer exercises will be given to prepare the students in processing, analyzing, interpreting and presenting scientific data.
 The course ends with each student preparing a term paper in English consisting of a plan and description of the student's own future Master's degree work.

 The teachers are present or available for individual questions during the lab exercises, and also during lectures and normal office hours.

 The curriculum is published in Canvas.
 In addition comes lectures and handouts.